asmeurer/blog/posts/doing-math-with-python-by-amit-saha-book-review.md

 the SymPy tutorial.
 This chapter serves as a good introduction to it (albeit only with finite sets, but the SymPy functions that operate on infinite sets are exactly the same as the ones that operate on finite sets).
-In all, I don't have much to say about this chapter other than that I was presently surprised to see it included.
+In all, I don't have much to say about this chapter other than that I was pleasantly surprised to see it included.

 Chapter 6 shows how to draw geometric shapes and fractals with matplotlib.
 I